One of the highlights of a trip to Thailand is the train travel.

 With the train I save myself the cost of a hotel for the night and the hassle of security and getting to and from airports.
 Being transported from city centre to city centre whilst I sleep is a pretty sweet deal.

 But there’s another reason.
 For me, train travel is also an opportunity to see more of the local culture.
 Each time I’ve taken the Chiang Mai – Bangkok train, despite there being other foreigners around, I’ve chatted with locals and got to be able to enjoy what is going on around me.
-The same just doesn’t happen on a plane.
+This doesn’t happen on a plane.
 The first time I ended up trying to have a conversation with a lady opposite me who spoke no English (and I don’t speak Thai!) based on the language glossary in the Lonely Planet!
 The next time on the train to Trang, a lady attending a business meeting in Bangkok invited me to stay with her.

 This time, from Chiang Mai, it felt like the whole train was full of social media fans (or bloggers perhaps!) who were focussed on making videos of the brand new train, which runs on the Chiang Mai-Bangkok 6pm route.